mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ## QUIC tunnel stream TLVs {#sec-format}

-When using the stream mode, a series of messages are used to trigger and confirm the establishment of a connection towards the final destination for a given stream.
-Those messages are exchanged on this given QUIC stream before the connection bytestream.
+When using the stream mode, a one or more messages are used to trigger and confirm the establishment of a connection towards the final destination for a given stream.
+Those messages are exchanged on this given QUIC stream before the TCP connection bytestream.
 This section describes the format of these messages.

 This document specifies the following QUIC tunnel stream TLVs: